littlebitstudios/SwitchFriendWatch/README.md

 The Nintendo Switch gaming system and Nintendo Accounts are owned by Nintendo Co.
 Ltd. and its regional subsidiaries.

 nxapi is a tool created by [@samuelthomas2774](https://github.com/samuelthomas2774), licensed under the [GNU AGPL 3.0](https://www.gnu.org/licenses/agpl-3.0).

+Because this script depends on an AGPL-licensed tool, it is also licensed under the GNU AGPL 3.0. (see the LICENSE file or the link to the AGPL above)